 Reggae.
-Reggae is a music genre that originated in Jamaica in the late 1960s.
-While sometimes used in a broad sense to refer to most types of popular Jamaican dance music, the term reggae more properly denotes a particular music style that was strongly influenced by traditional mento and calypso music, as well as American jazz and rhythm and blues, especially the New Orleans R&B practiced by Fats Domino and Allen Toussaint, and evolved out of the earlier genres ska and rocksteady.
-Stylistically, reggae incorporates some of the musical elements of rhythm and blues, jazz, mento (a celebratory, rural folk form that served its largely rural audience as dance music and an alternative to the hymns and adapted chanteys of local church singing), calypso, African music, as well as other genres.
+Music genre from Jamaica Reggae () is a music genre that originated in Jamaica in the late 1960s.
+The term also denotes the modern popular music of Jamaica and its diaspora.
+A 1968 single by Toots and the Maytals, "Do the Reggay" was the first popular song to use the word "reggae", effectively naming the genre and introducing it to a global audience.
+While sometimes used in a broad sense to refer to most types of popular Jamaican dance music, the term reggae more properly denotes a particular music style that was strongly influenced by traditional mento as well as American jazz and rhythm and blues, especially the New Orleans R&B practiced by Fats Domino and Allen Toussaint, and evolved out of the earlier genres ska and rocksteady.
+Reggae usually relates news, social gossip, and political commentary.

-One of the most easily recognizable elements is offbeat rhythms; staccato chords played by a guitar or piano (or both) on the offbeats of the measure.
-Etymology Precursors History Bass Jah Cure - Call On Me ft.
+Reggae has spread to many countries across the world, often incorporating local instruments and fusing with other genres.
+Etymology History Precursors Bass Jah Cure - Call On Me ft.
 Phyllisia.
 Native American music and culture.
-Music plays an integral role in the life of Native Americans.
+Music plays an integral role in the daily life of Native Americans.

 Mariachi Vargas - El Jarabe Tapatio.